 Manages effort reporting process, working with Principal Investigators to ensure certification effort, processes salary funding adjustments as needed, and timely ECRT certifications;

 Assists the Associate Dean for Finance and Administration with grant account closeouts, working with Principal Investigators to identify and process costs transfers, salary re allocations as needed and appropriate within the stated University and sponsor guidelines;

 Assists in other projects, assignments and duties as assigned by the Associate Dean for Finance and Administration.

 Serves as the sole preparer of journal entries (cash, projects, accruals, actuals, adjustments)

 Minimum Education and Experience:

-Bachelor’s degree in accounting, finance, business administration, or related field; or an equivalent combination of education and/or experience that demonstrates comprehensive knowledge and understanding of general accounting principles and practices.
+Requires a bachelor's degree in accounting, finance, business administration, or a related field; or an equivalent combination of education and/or experience that demonstrates comprehensive knowledge and understanding of general accounting principles and practices